streamx-dev/streamx-connector-websight/README.md

 ## Usage

-Using the connector in the project requires adding proper bundles and the `streamx-connector-websight-blueprint` service user.
+Using the connector in the project requires adding proper bundles and the `streamx-connector-websight-blueprints` service user.

 Example: